stephanbcbauer/standards.catena-x.github.io/blog/2023-08-25-OfficeHours.md

 - Commit messages/PR Description
   Please do not reference closed systems like Catena-X Consortia Jira Tickets.
 The content is no public accessible but only for consortia members.
 Please be descriptive in your Commit messages and Pull Request descriptions.
-- Do not invent new legal documentation (e.g. ``COPYRIGHT.md`), please follow [TRG 7.01 - Legal Documentation](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-01)
+- Do not invent new legal documentation (e.g. `COPYRIGHT.md`), please follow [TRG 7.01 - Legal Documentation](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-01)
 - Documentation and licensing
-  Be careful with licensing your documentation (eg. content of `/docs` folder in product repositories).
+  Be careful with licensing your documentation (e.g. content of `/docs` folder in product repositories).
 There is no requirement to change the licensing of documentation to e.g. Creative Commons, there has been some confusion about in the past.
 [TRG 7-06 - Legal notice for end user content](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-06/)